(214) 390-7947 (Overseas Callers)

 As a volunteer, your involvement spans a variety of tasks, including assisting with veterinary care, cleaning cages, grooming, basic obedience training, and engaging in play with the animals.
 You may also contribute to spay/neuter programs, participate in educational outreach initiatives, and assist in organizing fundraising events.
 The success of all animal care projects relies heavily on the dedication of volunteers who share a genuine love for animals!

-Your work hours may vary slightly, but you can expect to work around 3-4 hours per day, Monday to Friday.
+Your work hours may vary slightly, but you can expect to work around 4 to 6 hours per day, Monday to Friday.
 Your volunteer shift will either be in the morning or the afternoon, depending on your project's needs.
 While the exact hours may differ based on your project placement, here's a general outline to give you an idea of a typical day:

 First Day:

-Your initial day as a volunteer in Costa Rica starts with our in-country coordinator guiding you to your project placement.
+Your initial day as an animal care volunteer in Costa Rica starts with our in-country coordinator guiding you to your project placement.
 During this introduction, you'll meet the local project staff and receive a thorough orientation covering your duties, daily schedule, safety guidelines, and insights into Costa Rican culture.

 Weekdays:

-Your volunteer work officially begins on the second day, with a schedule that varies based on your specific placement.
+Your Costa Rica animal care volunteer work officially begins on the second day, with a schedule that varies based on your specific placement.
 A typical day might follow this pattern:

 7:00 to 7:30 AM: